As the silly season is now officially under way, I thought I’d post on a serious subject: doorbells.

 Most mysterious and unnerving of all were the ones which never made a sound yet called forth a figure standing in a doorway within a mere couple of seconds.

-The most unmusical doorbell belonged to my piano teacher, an old Bakelite model, its push button pressed by me dutifully each Tuesday at 4.20 for five years and each Wednesday at 6.40 for a further seven, during which time it became progressively hoarser and more thoracic until reduced to little more than a death throe rattle.
+The most unmusical doorbell, and old Bakelite model, belonged to my piano teacher, its push button pressed by me dutifully each Tuesday at 4.20 for five years and each Wednesday at 6.40 for a further seven, during which time it became progressively hoarser and more thoracic until reduced to little more than a death throe rattle.

 … on high